shamasun/SAA-C03/02. Tech Fundamentals/README.md

 - Dumb layer.
 Scales poorly.

 *Data link*
-- Works on top the physical layer.
+- Uses the physical layer.
-- **Uses MAC address**, a globally unique hexadecimal address for hardware devices.
+- Uses **MAC address**, a globally unique hexadecimal address for hardware devices.
-- Prescribes a 6-part format for sending information (**Frames**)
+- Uses a 6-part format for sending information (**Frames**)
     - *Preamble* and *Start Frame Delimiter (SFD)*: To know start of frame
     - *Destination MAC address*
     - *Source MAC address*
     - *Ethertype*: To specify which layer 3 protocol (e.g. IP) is putting its data inside the frame.
     - *Payload*: Contains the data from layer 3.
     - *Frame Check Sequence (FCS)*: To identify errors in frame.
+- Uses **Collision Detection** (CD)
+    - On collision, a random back-off occurs.
+    - On repeat collision, back-off occurs for longer period.
+- Uses **Switch** (not Hub)
+    - Does not broadcast to all PCs like a Hub.
+    - Reads frames.
+Maintains MAC address table for devices.
+    - Relays only to PC in destination MAC address.
+    - Reduces collisions.
-- Process
+- Uses below process
-    - Lets consider applications on two PCs trying to communicate - PC(L) and PC(R)
+    - Consider two PCs trying to communicate.
+PC(L) and PC(R)
     - Say, PC(L) knows MAC address of PC(R).
-    - Application on PC(L) wants its Ethernet to send data to MAC address of PC(R).
+    - Application on PC(L) wants Ethernet to send data to MAC address of PC(R).
-    - L2(L) creates a frame, F1.
+    - L2(L) creates a frame F1.
     - Data encapsulated into payload of F1.
-    - L2(L) looks for a carrier signal on L1.
-If any device on the network were transmitting, a signal will be seen (CSMA).
+    - L2(L) looks for a carrier signal on L1 (**CSMA**)
-    - If L2(L) detects signal on L1, it waits before transmitting (**Access control**)
+        - If signal detected, waits before transmitting (**Access control**)
-    - F1 is passed to L1(L) when no signal detected.
+        - When no signal detected, F1 is passed to L1(L).
-    - L1(L) converts data to physical standard and transmits.
+            - L1(L) converts frame to physical standard and transmits.
             - L1(R) passes it up to L2(R).
             - L2(R) verifies destination MAC address.
             - L2(R) de-encapsulates.
-    - If messages cross on L1, there is collision.
-    - L2 has **Collision Detection** (CD)
-        - On collision, a random back-off occurs.
-        - On a repeat collision, back-off for a longer period attempted.
-- **Switch** in place of Hub
-    - Why transmit frames to all PCs (including those not on the destination)?
-Recall that Hubs broadcast and are dumb.
-    - This increases occurences of collisions.
-    - Switch understands L2.
-    - They can read frames.
-So, maintain a MAC address table for all devices connected to.
-    - Won't therefore relay to all PCs.
-Only to the PC names in the destination MAC address part of frame.

 *Network*